DSS-Data198/Data198/_announcements/general.md

 ---
-title: Week 1 Announcements
+title: Week 2 Announcements
-week: 1
+week: 2
-date: 2024-09-23 #Year-Month-Date
+date: 2024-09-30 #Year-Month-Date
 ---
-* Welcome to DATA 198: Introduction to Real World Data Science!
-We're still constructing this site... stay tuned!
+* Lecture 2: Pandas will be held on Monday, September 30
+* Project 1 Checkpoint due

 ## Quote of the week:
-* *“Even the greatest was once a beginner.
-Don’t be afraid to take that first step.” —Muhammad Ali*
+* *“You see where you're going.
+Now let's worry about how you get there.”
+Clint Barton*